jupj/when/README.md

 Download the binary from https://github.com/jupj/when/releases/

-Or install from source (requires Go 1.16): `go get -u github.com/jupj/when`
+Or install from source (requires a recent version of Go installed):

+`$ go install github.com/jupj/when@latest`